But before I can get to that two-parter, I have to slog through this two-parter.

-I know it's only 2005, so not everyone has an iPhone yet, but the cabinet members probably have cell phones.
+I mean, yes, the cabinet is stuck in traffic, but do they not have any possible way to pick up the highest-ranking cabinet members from the traffic jam by helicopter or something?
+Or even contact them?
+I know it's only 2006, so not everyone has an iPhone yet, but the cabinet members probably have cell phones.
 Why isn't anyone trying to contact them?
 Heck, why can't they just do their job over their cell phone?
-I know that it's not exactly the best option, but surely it's better than just handing the country over to the guy who decides how much sugar to put in exported Jaffa Cakes!
+I know that it's not exactly the best option, but surely it's better than just handing the country over to the guy who decides how much sugar to put in exported Jaffa Cakes.
 Which are delicious, by the way.
 Just the right mount of sweetness.
 So good job there, Mr. Green.

-The worst part is that this whole situation seems to predicated on the idea that you have to be physically inside 10 Downing Street, or at the very least London, to wield political power.
+The worst part is that this whole situation seems to predicated on the idea that you have to be physically inside 10 Downing Street, or at the very least London, to wield any sort of political power, as if it were home base in some sort of political capture-the-flag game.
 Which is as ludicrous as saying that the U.S. President loses all his authority when he leaves the White House.
 Was Russell T. Davies under the impression that the Prime Minister loses his powers under the yellow sun of the Earth, like some kind of anti-Kryptonian?

 Indra: "The Emergency Protocols.
 Detailing the actions to be taken by the government of Great Britain in the event of an alien incursion."

 Great Britain has alien protocols?
 You know what?
-Makes sense.
-I've seen the Classic Series; after the Cybermen, Autons, and Zygons, they need all the plans they can get.
+That makes complete sense.
+I've seen the Classic Series; after the Cybermen, Autons, Axons, and Zygons, they need all the plans they can get.